Amethyst View

 The Myth of Amethystos

 The most enduring legend comes from Greek mythology.
-Dionysus (Bacchus), the god of wine and frenzy, was insulted by a mortal and swore to unleash his tigers upon the next human he met.
-That human was a beautiful maiden named Amethystos, who was on her way to worship the goddess Diana.
-To protect her from the tigers, Diana turned Amethystos into a pillar of pure, clear crystalline quartz.
+Dionysus, the god of wine, was swore to unleash his tigers upon the next human he met—a maiden named Amethystos.
+To protect her, the goddess Diana turned Amethystos into a pillar of pure, clear crystalline quartz.
+Dionysus wept tears of wine over the stone, staining the clear quartz purple.
+Thus, the stone was named amethystos, translating to "not intoxicated."

 III

-Metaphysical Mechanics
+Metaphysical Themes

-Chakra Systems, Sleep Architecture & Anxiety
+Chakra Systems, Sleep Support & Calm

 The Crown & Third Eye Connection